ViktoriaMiroshnichenko/slow/src/README.md

 2. Add your specific project description
 3. List actual features of your project
 4. Update the requirements section based on your project's needs
-5. Modify installation instructions based on your build system
+5. Modify installation instructions based on your build system please
 6. Add specific usage examples please
 7. Choose and specify an appropriate license
 8. Update the contact information please